 Directions: Next to County Building 1

-Visiting hours: The fenced Berger Edibles Demo & Teaching Garden is open to the public during our workday on Tuesdays from 10:30 a.m.–12:30 p.m.
+- The Berger Edibles Demo & Teaching Garden is open to the public during our workday on Tuesdays from 10:30 a.m.–12:30 p.m.
 It is viewable through the fence other times.
 We also offer occasional Open Garden Days.

-The Berger Native Demonstration Garden is always open for viewing.
-Work days are on the 4th Thursday of every odd month from 10 a.m.–noon.
+- The Berger Native Demonstration Garden is always open for viewing.
+Work days are on the 4th Thursday of every odd month from 10 a.m.–noon (excluding holidays).
 Please join us if you’d like to help out and/or learn more about California natives and their management in the garden.

 Berger Edibles Demo & Teaching Garden